machinat/sociably/website/blog/2021-07-30-announce-draft.md

 <img/>

-Since about 2016, what everyone keeps asking is that **will chatbot be the next one?** Will it changes the way we build software following the _desktop apps_, _web apps_ and _mobile apps_?
+So will chatbot be the next one?
+Will it changes the way we build software following the _desktop apps_, _web apps_ and _mobile apps_?
 Unfortunately, it doesn't seem to have a clear answer till today.

 ### Learning form

-To find out what do chatbots still need to become the next-gen application format, we can learn from the past.
+To find out what does chatbot still lack of, we can learn from the past.
 Here are some of the most extraordinary apps built on different user interfaces: